MicrosoftDocs/azure-docs/articles/iot-central/retail/tutorial-in-store-analytics-customize-dashboard-pnp.md

     ![Azure IoT Central all RuuviTag tiles](./media/tutorial-in-store-analytics-customize-dashboard-pnp/all-ruuvitag-tiles.png)

 1. Optionally, remove both the **People traffic** and **Wait list** tiles, and add them back to the dashboard.
-These tiles are based on the simulated **Occupany Sensor v2**.
+These tiles are based on the simulated **Occupancy Sensor v2**.
 Reuse all existing settings on each tile, except show data for only two checkout zones rather than three.

     ![Azure IoT Central occupancy tiles](./media/tutorial-in-store-analytics-customize-dashboard-pnp/occupancy-tiles.png)